Embedding Eximee Forms as a web component

 * directly in the page DOM,

-* wrapped in Shadow Root.
+* wrapped in a Shadow Root.

 HTML example: